casy1996/Int-Design/README.md

 ## Features
-- Users can view items a gallery of items.
+Users can view items a gallery of items. <br>
-- Users can see extra details of each item on their own page.
+Users can see extra details of each item on their own page. <br>
-- Users can create and post their own items to be viewed in the gallery.
+Users can create and post their own items to be viewed in the gallery.<br>
-- Form an items show page, users can edit the items information, save it to a favorites page, or delete the item from the gallery.
+Form an items show page, users can edit the items information, save it to a favorites page, or delete the item from the gallery.

 ## <a name="design"></a>Design